Madison Eagles

 Alexandra Ford (born 5 June 1984) is an Australian professional wrestler, better known by her ring name Madison Eagles.
 She has wrestled internationally in Australia, the United States, Canada and Japan, and is a former two-time Shimmer Champion.
-She was ranked by Pro Wrestling Illustrated as the number one female wrestler in the PWI Female 50 in 2011; as of 2022, she is one of two women to win the award without wrestling for WWE or TNA/Impact Wrestling.
+She was ranked by Pro Wrestling Illustrated as the number one female wrestler in the PWI Female 50 in 2011; as of 2022, she is one of two women to win the award without ever competing for a major promotion (WWE, Total Nonstop Action Wrestling (TNA), New Japan Pro Wrestling (NJPW) or All Elite Wrestling (AEW)).

 Early life

 Ford's father, Graham, is the head of Surf Life Saving Australia.
 She attended St Catherine's School, Waverley, where she participated in athletics, gymnastics, and diving.

 Professional wrestling career

-Early years and training
+Early years and training (2001-2007)

 At the age of 17, Eagles began her professional wrestling training at International Wrestling Australia (IWA), at their training school in mid-2001.

 Eagles debuted soon thereafter as the bodyguard for A.J.
 Freeley in IWA.
 Eagles had her first official match in November that year, against Katherine Nixxon.
 Eagles is a former four-time IWA Women's Champion.
 In 2003, Eagles traveled to the United States with trainer and owner of IWA, Mark Mercedes.
 She competed in a try out at Ohio Valley Wrestling (OVW), a former developmental territory for World Wrestling Entertainment (WWE).
 In her time in OVW, Eagles trained alongside such wrestlers as Christopher Daniels, Elijah Burke, and Jillian Hall.
 While in the U.S., Eagles wrestled for Heartland Wrestling Association (HWA), Cleveland All Pro Wrestling (CAPW), and USA Pro.
 At different points in her career, Eagles trained at the Chikara Wrestle Factory in Philadelphia, the Ring of Honor (ROH) school, and PWA school in Sydney, Australia.